Midtown intersection endures construction crunch

 “Some days you go out, you open the door and there’s not a person on the street — which is very unusual.”

-Metrolinx launched a marketing campaign called “Experience Eglinton” which promotes local businesses, but Mazelow said the same should be done for struggling shops on Yonge Street as well.
+Metrolinx launched a marketing campaign called “Experience Eglinton,” which promotes local businesses, but Mazelow said the same should be done for struggling shops on Yonge as well.

 Compounding the construction woes are the numerous condominiums being built in the area.
 City councillor Josh Matlow said the city’s hands are tied when it comes to these projects.